bopopescu/ochograph/README.md

 python ochograph.py -i my_image.png
 ```

-Ochograph will try to guess the Zookeeper host(s) by reading the /etc/mesos/zk file.
+Ochograph will try to guess the Zookeeper host(s) by reading the /opt/mesosphere/etc/mesos-slave-common, /opt/mesosphere/etc/mesos-slave and /etc/mesos/zk files.
 You can force a given Zookeeper host with the -z paramater, e.g.:
 ```
 python ochograph.py -z 127.0.0.1:2181
 ```